Our People

 CEO

 Lisa (she/her) is a renowned academic and a passionate advocate for equity, diversity, and inclusion.
-She served as the Australian Government’s inaugural Women in STEM Ambassador from 2018-2024 and has advised governments and businesses on the role of equity and inclusion in national workforce development.
+She served as the Australian Government’s Women in STEM Ambassador from 2018-2024 and has conducted research and advised governments, educators and businesses on the role of equity and inclusion in national workforce development.
 Lisa is a Professor of Practice at UNSW Sydney and brings with her a wealth of experience and an unwavering commitment to empowering LGBTQIA+ young people.

 Jack Schmidt